Forest Stewardship Council: Preference for bigger companies

 Partly in response to these criticisms, to make certification more accessible to small and medium-sized businesses, FSC instituted the Small and Low Intensity Managed Forests (SLIMF) initiative and group certification.
-SLIMF adapts the FSC system to the realities and needs of small and low intensity forest operations by offering special streamlined procedures, with less rigorous requirements for a number of its forest management criteria.
+SLIMF adapts the FSC system by offering special streamlined procedures with less rigorous requirements for a number of its forest management criteria.
 SLIMF are defined as forests of 100 hectares or less.
 Group certification allows a group of forest owners to share certification costs.
-A documented success of group certification in a developing country involved smallholder farmers growing acacia in Vietnam.
-In that case, farmers were able to sell group certified wood at a premium versus comparable non-certified wood.
 In October 2012, worldwide, 8.7% of FSC certificates were held by community-owned forests.
-SLIMF and group certification are intended to allow FSC to promote responsible forest management in small-scale forests as well as large ones.

-Resolute Forest Products
+Responses by FSC

-The world's largest manager of FSC certified forests, Resolute Forest Products, has been accused of illegal logging on Barriere Lake Algonquin territory and of violating indigenous rights.
-In July 2012, members of the Algonquin community in southern Quebec staged a camp to observe and deter the logging of their unceded territory.
+Complainants to FSC must meet a number of conditions to be able to file complaints, and it is disputed whether the FSC takes effective action even in the case of some formal complaints.

-The firm has a different view of related events, stating that their "right to harvest in the area [had] been approved by the QMNRW, following appropriate consultation with the Barrière Lake Algonquin band council."
+FSC has implemented actions to strengthen its stakeholder engagement process.
+In 2013, it established a Quality Assurance Unit within FSC.
+To improve its process for tracking FSC certified products, FSC launched an online claims platform in 2014.
+This platform is intended to enable streamlined verification of specific transactions.
+In 2014, FSC also published dispute resolution procedures to process complaints against the certification scheme.

-FSC as market-driven environmental governance
+Non-state market driven environmental governance

 Because it works outside of state regulations, some academics have classified FSC as an example of a non-state market driven (NSMD) form of environmental governance.
 This means that it uses the market to drive the sustainable management of forests.
-As Cashore (2002) observes the FSC network does not have the political authority of a traditional nation state and no one can be fined or imprisoned for failing to comply with its regulations.
+As Cashore observes, the FSC network does not have the political authority of a traditional nation state and no one can be fined or imprisoned for failing to comply with its regulations.
 In addition, governments are forbidden from being members of the FSC and their only engagement with FSC is as land owners.
 The authority of the FSC is determined by the approval of external audiences, such as environmental NGOs.

 The FSC Label is an example of the use of public purchasing power to create shifts in industry and regulate the negative environmental impacts of deforestation.
 The FSC Label "works" by providing an incentive for responsible forestry in the market place.
 It offers manufacturers a competitive advantage and thereby increases market access to new markets and maintains access to existing ones.

-Non-state market-driven methods are often used because of allegations of ‘state failure’ in managing the environment.
+Non-state market-driven methods are often used because of allegations of 'state failure' in managing the environment.
 In the neoliberal view, market based methods are seen as one of the most effective and efficient ways to meet environmental goals.
 The market is seen as the key mechanism for producing the maximum social good and governance networks are seen as the most efficient way to regulate environmental concerns.